dinoperovic/django-salesman/docs/advanced/payment_methods.rst

 You can optionally support either one or both methods in your payment method.

-Payment methods are registered in ``SALESMAN_PAYMENT_METHODS`` setting and should be formated as a list of dotted paths to a class extending :class:`salesman.checkout.payment.PaymentMethod` class.
+Payment methods are registered in ``SALESMAN_PAYMENT_METHODS`` setting and should be formatted as a list of dotted paths to a class extending :class:`salesman.checkout.payment.PaymentMethod` class.
 Defined payments are required to specify a ``label`` and a unique ``identifier`` property.

 .. note::

-    For this example we assume your custom app is named ``shop``.
+    For this example, we assume your custom app is named ``shop``.

 Validate payments
 =================

 Payment methods can be validated for both the basket and order instances.
-This is usefull when you wish to disable certain payments for a given request.
+This is useful when you wish to disable certain payments for a given request.

 Default validations are included with base :class:`salesman.checkout.payment.PaymentMethod` class: